Polio: Advice for travellers

 Recommendations

-Get vaccinated for polio
+Get vaccinated for polio if you:

 - haven’t received all the recommended doses of polio vaccine according to your provincial/territorial vaccination schedule